 A Path for Working Smarter

-When we were reviewing my R2 Strengths Assessment, Susan mentioned that a lot of people have the tendency to build their careers around their Learned Behaviors – those things that we do well but take a lot of energy out of us.
+When we were reviewing my Strengths Profile, Susan mentioned that a lot of people have the tendency to build their careers around their Learned Behaviors – those things that we do well but take a lot of energy out of us.
 I realized I was doing exactly that, instead of capitalizing on my strengths, and that’s why I often felt exhausted and overwhelmed.
 I also learned to recognize when I take my strengths too far, to the point that they become almost counterproductive.
 For example, my “Service” strength sometimes makes me want to provide assistance to my clients even far beyond what they have paid.